 HG World is an independently produced show.
-It wasn’t “cancelled” by anyone, but the production will not continue.
+It wasn’t “canceled” by anyone, but the production will not continue.
 Over the years we’ve made several attempts to revive the radio show, work the last season into a new novel (a sequel to “Jill Woodbine”) and, most recently, a podcast role-playing game set in that universe.
 Unfortunately, none of those efforts have worked out.
 It was a great ride, but life moves on.

 Will there be a sequel to “The Diary of Jill Woodbine”?

 Someday.
-The Memoirs of Red Molly is a project Jay promises to come back someday as a novel and audio book distinct from the larger HG World universe.
+The Memoirs of Red Molly is a project Jay promises to come back someday as a novel and audiobook distinct from the larger HG World universe.
 “Jill” was another lucky break for Jay who was privileged to work with Veronica Giguere on that project.

 Did HG World really beat We’re Alive for an award?